 2019, being possible to exercise an online registration.

 - charge 6% service tax to local consumers

 - issue an invoice on the captured transactions

 - keep transaction records for 7 years

-This tax does not seem to be an OECD BEPS Action 1 DST type, nor a DST special indirect tax but not VAT/GST, but in this case is an indirect tax that is to be inserted in as a part of the recently created services tax, that was replacing the general sales tax in the country.
+This tax does not seem to be an OECD BEPS Action 1 / EU style unilateral DST type, but more a special indirect tax equivalent to a VAT/GST, to be inserted in as a part of the recently created services tax, that was replacing the general sales tax in the country.

 As the definition of consumer is wide, there are some doubts about the fact of companies also falling there and having to exercise the self-assessment rule in their B2B returns, something critical to be clarified, specially for SaaS and PaaS value foreign value propositions, but seems they are part of the targeted approach.